bhoomijn/PyVoiceAI/README.md

 ### Intelligent Voice Interaction with Python

-PyVoiceAI is a lightweight voice assistant built with Python that combines **speech recognition** and **text-to-speech** to create a simple, hands-free human–computer interaction experience.
+PyVoiceAI is a lightweight Python voice assistant that combines **speech recognition** and **text-to-speech** to create a simple, hands-free human–computer interaction experience.

-Designed with a clean and minimal architecture, the project focuses on making voice interaction easy to understand, extend, and run locally.
+Built with a minimal and modular approach, the project provides a clean foundation for developing voice-enabled Python applications.

 ---

 ## Overview

-PyVoiceAI listens to spoken commands through the microphone, processes the recognized speech, and responds using synthesized voice.
+PyVoiceAI captures audio through a microphone, converts spoken input into text, processes the command, and responds through synthesized speech.

-The project demonstrates the core building blocks behind voice-enabled applications while keeping the implementation lightweight and beginner-friendly.
+### Voice Pipeline

 ```text
 Microphone